cct-datascience/Drone-Processing-Pipeline/extractors-template/README.md

 The following steps are needed when using this template.
 Note that all the sections referenced can be found below.

 1. Make a copy of this repository as outlined in the [Getting Started](#starting) section
-2. Fill in the configuration.py file and create needed files as described in the [Configuration](#configuration) section
+2. Fill in the configuration.py file and create the needed files as described in the [Configuration](#configuration) section
 3. Fill in the calculate() function as outlined in the [Adding Your Algorithm](#algorithm) section
-4. Create your Docker image and make it available as described in the [Making a Docker Image](#docker) section
+4. Create your Docker image and make it available as outined in the [Making a Docker Image](#docker) section

 ## Getting Started <a name="starting"/>